-The NPS finds that sites associated with Cesar Chavez and the farm labor movement in the American West are suitable for inclusion in the National Park System.
+The NPS finds that nationally significant sites which represent Cesar Chavez and the farm labor movement in the western United States are suitable for inclusion in the National Park System.
 These sites depict a distinct and important aspect of American history associated with civil rights and labor movements that is not adequately represented or protected elsewhere.